The average caregiver costs $2,600 to replace. How many caregivers did you replace last year?

 - Listen and take notes to what employees say during their exit interviews to help identify and understand areas your caregivers are struggling with that you may not already be aware of.

-- Home Care Pulse can also help with our quality management program.
+- Use the Home Care Pulse Quality Management Program.
 We help home care agencies all over the nation improve their caregiver retention by providing continuous satisfaction ratings and feedback from your caregivers.

 Let’s compare the calculations above with the average Best Of Home Care® – Leader in Excellence award-winner who participates in the satisfaction management program we provide at Home Care Pulse.
 On average, a Leader in Excellence recipient has a caregiver turnover rate of 59% based on the 2017 Home Care Benchmarking Study.
 If 59 out of 100 caregivers leave their agency at a replacement cost of $2,600 per caregiver, the total expense from caregiver turnover is $153,400.
 This total is $18,200 less than the national average, based on our previous calculation.

 With our caregiver satisfaction management program, we interview 10% of your caregivers each month for $39 per interview.
 If your agency has 100 caregivers over the course of 12 months, you will have spent $4,680 on caregiver interviews.
 When you subtract $4,680 from $18,200, you have a total saving of $13,520.
 While there are many factors affecting caregiver turnover, home care agencies fully utilizing caregiver satisfaction management are improving their recruitment and retention strategies, keeping them below national averages.
 Caregiver satisfaction management isn’t a one-year effort, rather requires continued focus.
 For example, some Leader in Excellence winners who’ve received recognition for multiple consecutive years experience turnover in the 20-30% range.